NaFo44/Numcraft/README.md

 * Rendering too slow to be truly playable
 * Bug when crossing cubes that are behind the player (no collision)
 * No block selection

+Possible applications using the 3D engine of this project: 3D platformer (fewer triangles, faster, and therefore playable), 3D model viewer

 Thanks to [Quantale](src/WIN_20240616_23_59_28_Pro.jpg) for his explanation.